natesworksdev/Ryujinx/README.md

 ## Compatibility

-As of January 2022, Ryujinx has been tested on approximately 3,500 titles; over 3,200 boot past menus and into gameplay, with roughly 2,500 of those being considered playable.
+As of August 2022, Ryujinx has been tested on approximately 3,600 titles; over 3,300 boot past menus and into gameplay, with roughly 2,600 of those being considered playable.
 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).
 Anyone is free to submit an updated test on an existing game entry; simply follow the new issue template and testing guidelines, or post as a reply to the applicable game issue.
 Use the search function to see if a game has been tested already!

 ## Usage